by Myra Saturen,

 Hailey Williams offered a glimpse into the unimaginably distant future by explaining black holes.
 “Any particle in the universe can become a black hole,” she said.
 These mysterious phenomena are places in space where gravity pulls so strongly that even light cannot escape.
 There are stellar and supermassive black holes.
 Williams traced Hawking’s discovery to Albert Einstein’s Theory of General Relativity.
 And what of the future?
 She revealed that some scientists surmise that our galaxy and the Andromeda Galaxy will be sucked into black holes in one trillion years.
 In 20 trillion years, it is theorized, the universe will consist almost entirely of black holes.
 “Everything comes to an end,” she said, “including our universe into a black hole.”

-Tyler French provided a general understanding, information about the future of treatment and the misconceptions surrounding Duchenne muscular dystrophy, a progressive weakness and loss of muscle mass occurring in one of 5,000 people.
+Tyler French provided a general understanding, information about the future of treatment and the misconceptions surrounding arthrogryposis due to muscular dystrophy, a progressive weakness and loss of muscle mass occurring in one of 5,000 people.
 “If this seems like an insignificant figure,” French said, “consider that ¼ of the world’s population have a disability.”
 At present, surgery and physical therapy can mitigate some effects, but are not cures.
 New drugs, now in clinical trials, show promise.
 The real cure, French said, is in gene editing, actually removing the harmful genes, from a person’s genome.
 This method lies in the future.
 French named some misconceptions about muscular dystrophy: that it causes mental retardation, a shorter-than-average lifespan, and an inability to have sex.
-French, who has Duchenne muscular dystrophy, advises people that “asking is always better than assuming.”
+French, who has arthrogryposis due to muscular dystrophy, advises people that “asking is always better than assuming.”

 Maria Bartolucci extolled dogs for their remarkable ability to detect illness and help people through their powerful sense of smell.
 “Dogs can detect one teaspoon of sugar in two Olympic-sized pools,” she said.
 She detailed how dogs process odors by inhaling short bursts of air and directing them into their noses and on to their olfactory receptors, tens of thousands of times more acute than those of humans.
 People shed sebaceous cells into the air; dogs trained to do so can detect small changes in human heart and metabolic rates.
 They can recognize blood sugar levels in diabetics and can identify bladder, lung and skin cancers.
 “Dogs and humans have shared 16,000 years of coexistence,” she said.
 “That is a huge amount of time to hang around each other.”